Trump Cabinet confirmation hearings schedule: Wednesday

 Sen. Jeff Sessions

 The Senate Judiciary Committee will hold their second day of hearings for Trump's attorney general nominee.
 Most notably, Sessions is expected to hear testimony from his Senate colleague Cory Booker.
-During his first day of testimony, Sessions fought "damnably false charges" of racism, said he'd play no role in considering prosecuting Hillary Clinton, opposed a ban on Muslims entering the United States and said he wouldn't challenge existing Supreme Court decisions on abortion and same-sex marriage.
+During his first day of testimony, Sessions fought "damnably false charges" of racism, said he'd play no role in considering prosecuting Hillary Clinton, opposed a ban on Muslims entering the United States and said existing Supreme Court decisions on abortion and same-sex marriage are the law of the land.
 That hearing is scheduled to start at 9:30 a.m.

 Elaine Chao